dhasumi/jr/README.md

 Specifies an Epic ID.
 Tickets created with this option will be associated with the given Epic.
 The Epic ID needs to be identified using the `jira` command.
 (Example: `ABC-123`)

 `-a STRING`, `--assign STRING`:
 Assigns the created ticket to a user other than yourself.
 The specified string must be a valid email address or username recognizable by `jira` command.
-The default assigner is the user themselvs.
+The default assigner is the user themselves.

-`-p STRING`, `--priority STRING`:
+`-y STRING`, `--priority STRING`:
 Sets the priority of the ticket. e.g. {Highest, High, Medium (default), Low, Lowest}

+`-p STRING`, `--project STRING`:
+Sets the project name you want to create ticket on.

 `-l STRING`, `--label STRING`:
 Adds the specified string as a label to the ticket.
 If you want to add multiple labels, separate them with commas (,) in a single option.

+`-c STRING`, `--component STRING`:
+Adds the specified string as a component to the ticket.
+If you want to add multiple component, separate them with commas (,) in a single option.

 `-s NUM`, `--sprint NUM`:
 Specifies a sprint number.
 Tickets will be created in the sprint corresponding to the provided number (SPRINT NAME).
 The sprint number must correspond to upcoming sprint, and the sprint must already exist.